iqtree/iqtree.github.io/doc/Recipes.md

  substitutions/site
 ```

-Explanation.
+### Explanation
 Our sequence alignment contains 20 sequences: T1 to T17, and NEW_1 to NEW_3.
 The sequences T1 to T17 all appear in our tree `existing_tree.nex`.
-The option `-g` uses `existing_tree.nex` as a constraint tree, which means that the topology of these T1 to T17 will be fixed for this analysis.
+The option `-g` uses `existing_tree.nex` as a constraint tree, which means that the topology of T1 to T17 will be fixed for this analysis.
 The sequences `NEW_1`, `NEW_2`, and `NEW_3` are not in the constraint tree.
 So, IQ-TREE will initially place these sequences onto the constraint tree using Maximum Parsimony, and then it will do standard ML optimisation of the tree without altering the underlying constraint tree.
+In other words, it will use the standard IQ-TREE search algorithm to try moving `NEW_1`, `NEW_2`, and `NEW_3` around on the constraint tree, and will keep these changes if they improve the likelihood.
+This optimisation helps for two reasons.
+First, placing sequences with sequential parsimony placement doesn't always give you the best parsimony placement, and second, even the best parsimony placement can differ from the best placement under a full Likelihood model.

+### Adding global optimisation

 In some cases, e.g. if you've added a lot of new sequences to an existing tree, you might want to then re-optimise the tree _without_ the constraints.
+This is typically what we do for most online phylogenetics applications, for example.
 To do this, you would use the following options:

 * `-t` to set the starting tree
 * `-s` to pass the alignment